Part One - The First Year

 Month Six: $2512 (included a two week holiday)

 There is nothing like being sick day in and day out to want to make you put some boundaries into place.
 At this stage I had none – not even office hours because I would always respond to emails straight away from my phone and go above and beyond to service clients.
-For example, if someone called at 6pm and needed a resume the same night, I’d still pull it on.
+For example, if someone called at 6pm and needed work the same night, I’d still pull it on.
 I’d also get calls at 2am because of different time zones and as a pregnant woman already with a baby, this was insane.

 Laura with her reception service solved the issue of client phone calls and I started requiring at least 24 hours’ notice for any orders.
 I also took the email off my phone and implemented auto-responders letting clients know when I was available.
 I always imagined this would be an issue for my clients, but no-one ever questioned it, so I wish I’d done it sooner!